AngleProtocol/angle-docs/governance/angle-token.md

 ANGLE tokens from the DAO Treasury are stored on the governance multisig.

-2% of these funds were however put in a [multisig](https://etherscan.io/address/0xe02f8e39b8cfa7d3b62307e46077669010883459) controlled by the Angle Core Team (called the `AngleMaster`) to get more flexibility when it comes to implementing programs like Olympus Pro.
+2% of these funds were however put in a [multisig](https://etherscan.io/address/0xe02f8e39b8cfa7d3b62307e46077669010883459) controlled by Angle Labs (called the `AngleMaster`) to get more flexibility when it comes to implementing programs like Olympus Pro.

-This multisig is a 2/3 Gnosis multisig controlled by distinct Core Team members of the protocol (the 3 co-founders of the project).
+This multisig is a 2/3 Gnosis multisig controlled by the 3 co-founders of Angle Labs.

 ### Grants and Partnerships

-12% of the initial ANGLE are held by the Core Team in a multi-sig.
+12% of the initial ANGLE are held by Angle Labs in a multi-sig.
 These tokens are available for distribution to the Community as grants or bug bounties, to strategic partners like exchanges for listing, but also to the most active and helpful community members as well as to advisors helping the protocol grow.

 Tokens from this pocket are stored in the `AngleMaster` multisig.

-### Core team and early backers
+### Angle Labs team and early backers

-These tokens are subject to a **3 years linear vesting**, to make sure that the core team and early backers remain fully committed to the protocol and the community.
+These tokens are subject to a **linear vesting of 3 years (starting October 2021)**.

-- 18% to Angle Core Team
+- 18% to Angle Labs team members
 - 10% to early backers

 With this vesting schedule, liquidity distributed through liquidity mining to the Community is guaranteed to be bigger than that going to team and early backers.